Lumberscout/Documents/whitepaper.md

 Q2 2018 : Prototyping

-Q4 2018 : Launch of the LUMBER (dPoW KMD) PoS/PoW verushash blockchain
+Q4 2018 : Launch of the LUMBER PoS/PoW verushash blockchain

 Q1 2019 : Sale of LUMBER